DariaVas/RPG/README.md

 <br> <b> The next design patterns were used in the architecture of the project: </b></br>
 <br>1.
 Factory method: </br>
 The factory method pattern was used to generate heroes in different ways.
-So, we have GonfigGameCreator and RandomGameCreator what inherits from GameCreator.
+So, we have GonfigGameCreator and RandomGameCreator what inherits from IGameCreator.
 GameCreator products HeroBuilder.
 In the future, this class can be increased to a Workers Factory.
 <br> Code: </br>
 <ul>
 <li>/RPG/GameBuilder</li>